camelpac/alpaca-proxy-agent/README.md

 >`docker run -p 8765:8765 -e USE_POLYGON=true shlomik/alpaca-proxy-agent`<br>

 ## Security
 You are runngin a local websocket server.
-Make sure your IP is not accessible when you do (you probably shouldn't run this on public networks)
+Make sure your IP is not accessible when you do (you probably shouldn't run this on public networks)<br>
+SSL between your algo and the proxy is not supported (it runs locally). between the proxy-agent and the Alpaca servers we use wss